Naval Station Norfolk Transit Extension Study

 - Portsmouth, Hampton and Newport News, each contribute about 5 percent

-- One quarter of NSN’s employees live outside Hampton Roads
+- One quarter of the base’s employees live outside Hampton Roads

-The NSNTES is also examining the transportation needs of other key destinations in Norfolk, including Old Dominion University (ODU), Ghent-area commercial and retail on Colley Avenue and 21st Street, Norfolk International Airport, the Lake Wright Business Park, the Military Highway commercial and retail corridor, and other adjacent local communities.
+Study managers also are examining the transportation needs of other key destinations in Norfolk, including Old Dominion University (ODU), Ghent-area commercial and retail on Colley Avenue and 21st Street, Norfolk International Airport, the Lake Wright Business Park, the Military Highway commercial and retail corridor, and other adjacent local communities.

 Transit Development Officer